VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WEBSOCKET_REALTIME_GUIDE.md

 ## Overview

-VATSAL now includes **real-time WebSocket connections** for live monitoring and remote control!
+BOI now includes **real-time WebSocket connections** for live monitoring and remote control!
 Watch your automation system work in real-time from any web browser.

 ## ✨ Features